liquity/dev/README.md

 Troves in Liquity are recorded in a sorted doubly linked list, sorted by their ICR, from high to low.

-All trove operations that change the collateral ratio need to either insert or reinsert the trove to the `SortedCDPs` list.
+All trove operations that change the collateral ratio need to either insert or reinsert the trove to the `SortedTroves` list.
 To reduce the computational complexity (and gas cost) of the insertion to the linked list, a ‘hint’ may be provided.

 A hint is the address of a trove with a position in the sorted list close to the correct insert position.